 ‘No,’ I said ‘I’m just good at bullshit.’

-‘Well, he said with that easy wry smile on its way, ‘I know I am.’
+‘Well,' he said with that easy wry smile on its way, ‘Tat's been working for me for years.’

 The day was spent preparing the Mercedes and watering down the bright stones to darken them for the final scene.
 Cameraman Peter Fantastic was setting up on the roof of the house for the scene.